bennychen2004181026/Ruby-Quiz-App/README.md

 **1. Run a quiz test**

 The first important feature is running a quiz test game.
 It first collect necessary information like user name, which quiz collection of either custom quiz bank or default quiz bank and the difficulty mode which easy for longer answering time and hard for shorter answering time.
 All the typing input requires some validation, such as empty space as whole name is not allow.
 And then the logic will require the collection object being read from the corresponding save file.
 Here requires some exception handling rescue method in case the save file is corrupted or relevant content is empty otherwise it encounter a nil class and exception arise.
 Then the logic can perform a game loop base on the collection content.
 Each question is been displayed and prompt for selection in the loop til the end of the question content array.
 Each question is originally with its index in an array, so the index can be used as iterator in a loop.
 At the mean while the test game requires a time out feature to perform the time ticking pressure.
 But as we know Ruby is not a single thread language virtually.
 I have no clue how to perform display time counting down feature and displaying question and prompt for selection at exactly the same time.
 Then I find a workaround for this time limit feature.
 That is using timeout module which is introduced in Ruby 2.5.1.
 This module potentially aim to auto-terminate a long running task that if they don’t end up in a time you provided.
 Although I couldn’t display the counting down time but the current question answer process will be end and turn to the rescue block and I can validate the result there and iterate to next step.
 No matter the user select the option on time or not, all the corresponding attribute will be accumulated and be pasted to the result validation method and a new history record will be produced and being save in history file for viewing.
-Base on the view controller moddel principle, the view class will handle all the logic on displaying and get all the necessary from the history and custom model through the controller with the attribute reading syntax in the model.
+Base on the view controller model principle, the view class will handle all the logic on displaying and get all the necessary from the history and custom model through the controller with the attribute reading syntax in the model.

 &nbsp;
 **2. Custom feature**

 Custom feature allow user to add, edit ,delete a quiz collection.
 Consider if I only set one kind of quiz bank and user may mistakenly delete all the quiz collection, that will be very cringe with my test running feature because there is no content I can test.
 So I design a default quiz collection and a custom one.
 User can manipulate with the custom content as they want, but I don’t provide any access to change the default content.
 The data structure of the quiz is using a key value pair in a hash.
 Base on the type of collection, the key will be custom or default, and the value will be an array.
 In the array, each element represent a collection of quiz, it has id, name and content key value pairs.
 And the the value of content key is an array as well.
 It encapsulates each question as an element.
 And each question has id, question content, option a, b, c, d and correct option key value pairs.
 And I will write a module about manager the file reading and saving which being included in the custom, history and test model.
 The models have their own initializes and manipulate content method.
 The view class can receive the instances of all model class and invoke the methods inside to change , save, load and display the content.
 By this manner, the logic can use many hash class and array class built in method , such as hash[key], array.push() to complete the manipulation.
 In the file manager module, I will use json gem to parse and translate the content from or into save file.
-In case of custom file is corrputed or the collections array is empty because user delete all the custom banks and exception will arise, several back up methods on recreating a collection container is provided in the model.
+In case of custom file is corrupted or the collections array is empty because user delete all the custom banks and exception will arise, several back up methods on recreating a collection container is provided in the model.

 &nbsp;
 **3. Display history record feature**